 MWEE 101 is the first course in an online series.
 MWEE 101 introduces the Meaningful Watershed Educational Experience framework while following along with example MWEEs for each grade band - elementary, middle, and high school.
 Participants in this course will learn how a MWEE can support educational standards and goals and the roles taken by students and educators to make the program successful.

 At the end of the course, participants will practice using the Audit Tool to review example MWEEs and the Think Cloud tool to outline their own MWEE program.
-Both tools are from the MWEE Planning Toolbox.
+Planning tools can be found in the MWEE Guide.

 MWEE 201 is second in an online series and builds off the information from MWEE 101.
 This course provides more in depth instruction on how to plan your own MWEE or refine an existing MWEE.
 Emphasis is placed on planning and conducting outdoor investigations, student-led action, and incorporating student voice.